jupyter/docker-stacks/docs/maintaining/tasks.md

    (GitHub keeps the latest pending run, replacing any previously queued one).
-   Still, it is tidier to let the pending builds finish before merging another PR: this way, you will know which commit might have broken the build and also have the correct tags for moving tags (like the `Python` version).
+   Still, it is tidier to let the pending builds finish before merging another PR: this way, you will know which commit might have broken the build and also have the correct values for the moving tags (like the `Python` version).

 ### `[FAST_BUILD]` pull requests